-The City of Mountain View followed its Citizen Participation Plan in preparing the Action Plan.
-The Draft Action Plan is being circulated for a 33-day review period (March 23 - April 24), during which comments may be submitted.
-The City's Human Relations Commission (HRC) held hearings on March 1, 2018 to form funding recommendations on the Action Plan that will be submitted to the City Council on April 24, 2018.
-At the April 24, 2018 public hearing, the Council will adopt the 2018-19 Action Plan.
+The City of Mountain View followed its Citizen Participation Plan (CPP) in preparing the Action Plan.
+The CPP requires that the Action Plan be available for public review for a minimum of 30 days.
+The Draft Action Plan was circulated for a 31-day review period (March 22 - April 22), during which comments could have been submitted.
+The City's Human Relations Commission (HRC) held public hearings on February 7, 2019 and March 7, 2019 to form funding recommendations on the Action Plan, which were submitted to the City Council on April 23, 2019.
+At the April 23, 2019 public hearing, the Council made final funding decisions and adopted the 2019-20 Action Plan.

-A number of methods were used to provide opportunities for the public to participate in the FY 2018-19 funding cycle, inform the public about the HRC and Council hearings and comment on the 2018-19 Action Plan including the following measures:
+A number of methods were used to provide opportunities for the public to participate in the FY 2019-20/Program Year 2019 funding cycle, inform the public about the HRC and Council hearings and to allow members of the public opportunities to comment on the 2019-20 Action Plan including the following measures:

-- Legal ads were published in the San Jose Post Record newspaper; - Notices and funding applications were mailed to over 90 nonprofit organizations and other interested parties regarding the availability of funding and the hearing dates; - Special accommodations and translation services were made available upon request; - The City's bilingual Outreach Workers were available to assist non-English speaking individuals at the hearings; - Notices on the availability of the Action Plan were posted at the City's library, Senior Center, and organizations that provide services to City residents.
+- Legal ads were published in the San Jose Post Record newspaper; - Display ads were published in the Mountain View Voice; - Notices and funding applications were mailed to over 90 nonprofit organizations and other interested parties regarding the availability of funding and the hearing dates; - Special accommodations and translation services were made available upon request; - The City's bilingual Outreach Workers were available to assist non-English speaking individuals at the hearings; - Notices on the availability of the Action Plan were posted at the City's library, Senior Center, and organizations that provide services to City residents.
 Copies of the Action Plan were made available at the City's library and Senior Center; - Staff reports and the Draft Action Plan were made available on the City's web site; and - A TDD phone line was made available for hearing impaired persons.

 Members of the public were encouraged and invited to comment on the proposed activities and attend the hearings.
-No public comment was received at the Human Relations Commission hearing.